What are security certificates for?

 Whenever you see a closed padlock icon, this is all going on in the background!

-Certificates are essential for Website owners
+Certificates are essential for website owners

-This is the important bit!
 Until quite recently, you didn’t need a digital certificate to have an online shop or ordering system or anything that needed security.
 Predictably though, it was pretty easy for crooks to steal information as it passed between you and your customers, and that’s just what happened – a lot.

 The latest generation of web browsers will force this to change.
 In the companion article to this one, we showed how they will show warnings when users visit insecure web sites.
 This will put people off!
 And it will do so even if the site doesn’t ask for any personal information at all (the browsers don’t distinguish between sites that way).